Bridgeboro, Georgia

 Bridgeboro is an unincorporated community in Worth County, in the U.S. state of Georgia.

 History

 A post office called Bridgeboro was established in 1905, and remained in operation until 1957.
-It is unknown why the name "Bridgeboro" was applied to this community.
+The name "Bridgeboro" was applied to this community in reference to the Limestone deposit underneath this part of Georgia.
+There was once a Limestone quarry in the area but has since been abandoned.
 The Georgia General Assembly incorporated the "Town of Bridgeboro" in 1912.
 The town's charter was dissolved in 1995.